 My open embrace of divine providence?
 Pretty much shut down by the time I got into my car.
 Plus, the prospect of reading what was scheduled didn't elevate my mood at all.

 So, imagine my delight to race in late to find: 1) the credence table had already been set up by another parishioner; 2) because it's the Feast Day of St. Catherine of Siena, I'd be proclaiming special readings; and 3) Friday night's movie had been changed from Chocolat to The Bells of St. Mary's.
-"You announce that," said the Chief Operating Priest, "you're standing closer to the ambo."
+"You announce that," said the Chief Operating Priest, "you're standing closer to the am

 Hard to feel anything but joy while reading, "God is light; in him there is no darkness at all" (1 John 1:5) and "Praise the Lord, O my soul; all my inmost being, praise his holy name" (Psalm 103:1).
 These words, during today's homily about St. Catherine of Siena, generated grateful relief: "She proved that prayer and activism go together."